attractivechaos/k8/README.md

 	// This method replies on C's fwrite() for buffering. int File.prototype.write(data)

-	// Read a line to $bytes.
-Return the line length or -1 if reaching end-of-file. int File.prototype.readline(bytes)

 	// Read a line to $bytes using $sep as the separator.
 In particular, $sep==0 sets the
 	// separator to isspace(), $sep==1 to (isspace() && !' ') and $sep==2 to newline.
 If
-	// $sep is a string, the first character in the string is the separator. int File.prototype.readline(bytes, sep)
+	// $sep is a string, the first character in the string is the separator.
+Return the
+	// line length or -1 if reaching end-of-file. int File.prototype.readline(bytes, sep)

+	// Equivalent to 'File.prototype.readline(bytes, 2)'
+	int File.prototype.readline(bytes)

 	// Close the file
 	File.prototype.close()